 Sources: Minnesota Department of Education, ISD 624 district profile and enrollment data.

 White Bear Lake city sits primarily in Ramsey County, Minnesota, with White Bear Township extending into Washington County.
 For most buyers, the city address (55110) falls under Ramsey County jurisdiction for property taxes and county services.
 Ramsey County is the most densely populated county in Minnesota and borders Saint Paul to the north.
+When searching for properties, confirming the county on a specific address matters for tax calculations and county services -- the city and township boundaries do not perfectly align with county lines.

 White Bear Lake is approximately 15 miles from downtown Saint Paul via I-35E, a commute of 15 to 20 minutes outside peak hours and 25 to 35 minutes during rush hour.
 Downtown Minneapolis is 20 to 25 miles via I-694, typically 25 to 40 minutes depending on traffic.
 The city does not have light rail access, so all commutes are by personal vehicle or bus.
+For buyers working remotely or with flexible schedules, White Bear Lake offers significantly more lake access and community character per dollar than comparable inner-ring suburbs.

 White Bear Lake is a public lake with multiple public access points managed by Ramsey County.
 The primary public access is Ramsey County Beach, which includes a swimming beach, picnic area, playground, and a separate boat launch at Matoska Park.
 Lakefront homeowners have riparian rights to build private docks subject to MN DNR permit approval, but the water itself is public and open for recreational use by all residents.
+This is an important distinction for buyers considering deeded-access or off-lake properties -- even without a private dock, the lake is publicly accessible.

 A riparian home sits directly on the lakeshore: the owner has legal rights to the shoreline and can apply for a private dock permit through the MN DNR.
 A deeded-access home is set back from the lake but includes a legal easement to a shared private beach or dock association.
 Deeded access is more affordable than riparian property but requires confirming dock slip availability and association waitlist status before closing, as slips are not always immediately available to new owners.
+The Muske Team verifies access type and confirms current dock availability on every White Bear Lake offer.

 The Muske Team works with buyers across the White Bear Lake market, including riparian lakeshore properties, deeded-access neighborhoods, and the full range of ISD 624 school zones.
 The team's familiarity with dock permit processes, access type verification, and Ramsey County property records is a practical asset when evaluating lake homes where access type materially affects value.
-License: [INSERT: MN license number].
+License: [INSERT: MN real estate license number].

 Have questions about a specific address or access type?
 Contact the team to get a straight answer before you make an offer.